cuhHub/Noir/README.md

 end
 ```

-Now, we have a fully working service! 🥳 Do note that `Noir.Services:GetService()` will error if the service you are trying to retrieve hasn't initialized yet.
+Now, we have a fully working service! 🥳 Do note that `Noir.Services:GetService()` will error if the service you are trying to retrieve hasn't initialized yet or doesn't exist.

 ---